HiPERCAM/hipercam/README.rst

 And, to run the image, use::

   xhost +
-  docker run -it -e DISPLAY=host.docker.internal:0 --rm -v <local-path-to-some-data>:/home/hiperuser/data hipercam:latest
+  docker run -it -e DISPLAY=host.docker.internal:0 --platform linux/amd64 --rm -v <local-path-to-some-data>:/home/hiperuser/data hipercam:latest

 This will mount `<local-path-to-some-data>` in the virtual machine at `/home/hiperuser/data`.
 You can then run the pipeline as normal.